Colin Harper (conductor)

 Harper was born in Fort George in Scotland.
 He joined the Army when he was 14 and later became the bandmaster of Gordon Highlander regiment.
 He moved to Australia in 1972 and became the music director of the Fifth Military District band in Perth.
 1981 saw him move to Brisbane where in 1984 he founded the Queensland Pops Orchestra who put on series of The Best of British and Scotland the Brave concerts.
-Harper died in January 2004 after a battle with cancer.
+Harper died in January 2004 from cancer.

 The 2000 ABC Classics album release of highlights of one of his Scotland the Brave concerts was nominated for the 2001 ARIA Award for Best Cast or Show Album.

 Awards and nominations

 ARIA Music Awards

-The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
+The ARIA Music Awards is an annual awards ceremony held by the Australian Recording Industry Association.
 They commenced in 1987.